 Typical open fireplaces in many British homes are often too small to accommodate a free-standing wood burning stove.
 Freestanding stoves are designed to have air circulating all around them, and it is especially important that there is as much space above a stove as possible with, ideally, at least 100mm on either side and 25-50mm behind.

-Fortunately, many chimney breasts are wide enough to allow us to open them up to really make the most of the installation.
-(Alternatively, we can position the stove in front of the chimney breast, with the flue connecting back into the chimney.)
+Fortunately, many chimney breasts are wide enough that they can be opened up to really make the most of the installation.
+(Alternatively, the stove can be positioned in front of the chimney breast, with the flue connecting back into the chimney.)